Assert yourself - with Hypnotherapy & CBT in Glasgow and London

 And the more comfortable you become about expressing your legitimate needs, the more fluent your non-verbal behaviour becomes.

-Have a look at this fun short video for some great tips!
+Have a look at this TED talk by Amy Cuddy.
+It is a fun short video with some great tips!

 Give these techniques a try

 And come and see me, so you get good at them.
 So they become natural and automatic.